zafar-saleem/frame/README.md

 });
 </pre>

-Every new module should contain one init function(which acts like a constructor) which is used to initialize that particular module.
+<p>Every new module must contain one init function(which acts like a constructor).
+It is used to initialize the module.</p>

 <pre>
 CORE.register('moduleName', {